masolimano/maneage/README-hacking.md

      ```

  10. **Your first commit**: You have already made some small and basic
-     changes in the steps above and you are in your project's `master`
+     changes in the steps above and you are in your project's `main`
      branch.
 So, you can officially make your first commit in your
      project's history and push it.
 But before that, you need to make sure
      that there are no problems in the project.
 This is a good habit to